Jacques Ekomié

-Jacques Ekomié (born 19 August 2003) is a Gabonese professional footballer who plays as a defender for club Angers and the Gabon national team.
+Jacques Ekomié (born 19 August 2003) is a Gabonese professional footballer who plays as a defender for club Wrexham and the Gabon national team.

 Career

 Ekomié joined Bordeaux from Mérignac in January 2021.
 He made his professional debut for the club in a 3–0 Coupe de France loss to Brest on 2 January 2022.

 On 31 July 2024, Ekomié joined Ligue 1 club Angers on a three-year contract.

+On 27 August 2026 Ekomié joined EFL Championship club Wrexham.

 International career

 Ekomié debuted for the Gabon national team in a 1–0 2023 Africa Cup of Nations qualification win over Sudan on 23 March 2023.

 Personal life

 Jacques's father Jean-Jacques is a professor.